 b.
-Remove the shared dir .local/share/data/Timedoctor
+Removing the shared directory .local/share/data/TimeDoctor.

 c.
-Reinstall the app
+Reinstalling the application

-That's it!
-You're now ready to start TimeDoctor in your Ubuntu machine!
+That is it!
+You are now ready to start using Time Doctor on your Ubuntu machine!

-For questions, comments or feedback regarding this topic, please send an email to firstname.lastname@example.org.
+For questions, comments, or feedback regarding this topic, please send an email to firstname.lastname@example.org.